Holistic Therapy Consultant - Gold Coast - Canungra

 Despite the heightened effort to bring Prostate Health into every men's awareness, medical treatment for prostate problems has not improved.

 The results of tests have also been problematic, false positives have been found with an increase in possible unnecessary operations.
-I think, no one would complain if the removal of the prostate would cure the problem and be as easy as removing your tonsils.
+I think, no one would complain if the removal of the prostate would cure the problem, and would be as easy as removing your tonsils.
 Unfortunately, despite technical progress, the removal of a prostate is still linked with enormous problems and therefore not a desirable outcome at all.

 Medication and surgery for an enlarged prostate should really be a last resort as there are too many potential dangers and side effects, including impotence and infertility.